OmarBadrawyyy/zkp-auth-system/README.md

 ## Acknowledgments
 - Dr. Muhammad Hataba for guidance
 - John Ehab for technical support
-- The Cryptography course at GIU for the opportunity to develop this project

 ## References
 - [Zero-Knowledge Proofs Overview](https://en.wikipedia.org/wiki/Zero-knowledge_proof)